Completed in 2025 Environmental assessment

 Port Credit Storm Drainage Master Plan

-The Port Credit Storm Drainage Master Plan will outline a mitigation plan for Port Credit's storm drainage infrastructure.
+The Port Credit Storm Drainage Master Plan outlined a mitigation plan for Port Credit's storm drainage infrastructure.

 Overview

-To create the Port Credit Storm Drainage Master Plan (SDMP), the City will conduct a Municipal Class EA Study.
-Through the study, the City will confirm potential drainage system issues within Port Credit.
-It will also assess the impacts of infill and intensification development and climate change in the study areas.
+To create the Port Credit Storm Drainage Master Plan (SDMP), the City conducted a Municipal Class EA Study.
+Through the study, the City evaluated potential drainage system issues within Port Credit.
+It also assessed the impacts of infill and intensification development and climate change in the study areas.

-The SDMP is a long term plan that will outline practical ways to manage Port Credit’s storm drainage system.
+The SDMP is a long-term plan that outlines practical ways to manage Port Credit’s storm drainage system.
 It will:

 • Enable the City to address current and future storm drainage infrastructure requirements